Your guide to Ísafjörður.

 Few regions are as wild and unspoilt as Iceland’s Westfjords.
 With miles of mountains and few-and-far-between roads, venturing here evokes the feeling of entering unchartered terrain.
 The landscape is dramatic and approaching by sea offers the perfect chance to absorb the scenery before setting foot on land.
 The most enchanting attraction of this area perhaps is the peace, stillness and calm it emanates.
 Embrace local life in Ísafjörður town or visit the charming nearby village of Flateyri.
 Further afield you can sail to Vigur, home to Iceland’s last remaining windmill, where time has seemingly stood still and boat is the only connection to the world outside.

 Like many fishing villages in the Westfjords, the sea is a source of life in Ísafjörður, and you will find references to this relationship dotted around town, most prominently in the Westfjords Heritage Museum. Ísafjörður is easy to navigate on foot and attractions, such as Hversdagssafn (the Museum of Everyday Life) and the Old Hospital (Culture House) are within 10 minutes apart.
 Be sure to explore Ísafjörður’s timber-framed houses.
-Built in the 18th century, these are among the best remaining in Norway—and a must-see.
+Built in the 18th century, these are among the best remaining in Iceland—and a must-see.
 For the more outdoorsy, pastimes like horseback riding and sea kayaking are possible, the latter offering an ideal way to spot native puffins and seals.

 Eating and drinking.